 In 2018, Ada Lester, an active historian in nearby Wheeler County, nominated Frenchie’s tree as a historic tree.
 Research on the tree and the area led to the recognition of Frenchie’s Tree by the Texas Historic Tree Coalition (TXHTC) in 2019.

 It should be noted that there are two spellings of Frenchie’s name- Frenchy and Frenchie.
 The marker and the documentation use “Frenchie” because that is how she autographed her picture (above) that hangs in the courthouse museum.

-A stone marker was installed on Saturday, May 31, 2019 at the tree site.
+A stone marker was installed on Saturday, May 31, 2019, at the tree site.
 A ceremony was held to recognize Ada Lester as the nominator.
 A proclamation and certificate were presented to the stewards of the tree, Danyel Parkhurst, Manager, Boy’s Ranch Visitor Center and Campus Public Relations, and Mike Pacino, Vice President of Operations of the Boys Ranch.
-Included in the presentation was a discussion of the local history by Mr. Pacino.
+Included in the presentation was a discussion of the local history given by Mr. Pacino.
 Members of the West Texas Historical Association joined friends and members of TXHTC in celebrating the recognition of Frenchie’s Tree as a historic tree.

 Written By Mike Pacino, Vice President of Operations at Cal Farley’s Boys Ranch

 Frenchie McCormick will go down in history as a wayward girl, a soiled dove, the most romantic lady of the west, the last of the old west ghost town inhabitants, and The Mystery Woman of Old Tascosa.
 She was all of these.